E Baali

 typically 4-5 copies

-Another Baali E star, particularily appreciated for his relatively low capacity and ability to cycle cards fast.
+Another Baali E star, particularly appreciated for his relatively low capacity and ability to cycle cards fast.
 Perfect in combo decks of all sorts.

 played in 14 decks,